rust-lang/rust-forge/src/policies/llm-usage.md

 - ⚠️ Allowed with caveats.
 Must disclose that an LLM was used.
 - ℹ️ Adds additional detail to the policy.
 These bullets are normative.

+#### Non-exhaustive policy

+This policy does not aim to be exhaustive.
+If you have a use of LLMs in mind that isn't on this list, judge it in the spirit of this overview:
+- Using an LLM for your own personal use is likely allowed ✅
+- Showing LLM output to another human without solicitation is likely banned ❌
+- Making a decision based on LLM output requires disclosure ⚠️

 #### ✅ Allowed
 The following are allowed.
 - Any use of an LLM where you are the only one who sees the output.
 For example: